-Many digital asset networks face significant scaling challenges due to the fact that public blockchains generally face a tradeoff between security and scalability.
-One means through which public blockchains achieve security is decentralization, meaning that no intermediary is responsible for securing and maintaining these systems.
-For example, a greater degree of decentralization generally means a given digital asset network is less susceptible to manipulation or capture.
+Many digital asset networks face significant scaling challenges due to the fact that public, permissionless blockchains generally face a tradeoff between security and scalability.
+One means through which digital asset networks that utilize public, permissionless blockchains achieve security is decentralization, meaning that no intermediary is responsible for securing and maintaining these systems.
+For example, a greater degree of decentralization of a public, permissionless blockchain generally means a given digital asset network is less susceptible to manipulation or capture.
 In practice, this typically means that every single node on a given digital asset network is responsible for securing the system by processing every transaction and maintaining a copy of the entire state of the network.
-As a result, a digital asset network may be limited in the number of transactions it can process by the capabilities of each single fully participating node.
-Many developers are actively researching and testing scalability solutions for public blockchains that do not necessarily result in lower levels of security or decentralization, such as off-chain payment channels and sharding.
+As a result, a digital asset network that utilizes a public, permissionless blockchain may be limited in the number of transactions it can process by the computing capabilities of each single fully participating node.
+Many developers are actively researching and testing scalability solutions for public blockchains that do not necessarily result in lower levels of security or decentralization, such as off-chain payment channels and Layer 2 networks.
 Off-chain payment channels would allow parties to transact without requiring the full processing power of a blockchain.
-Sharding can increase the scalability of a database, such as a blockchain, by splitting the data processing responsibility among many nodes, allowing for parallel processing and validating of transactions.
+Layer 2 networks can increase the scalability of a blockchain by allowing users to transact on a second blockchain deployed on top of a "Layer 1" network.

-As of June 30, 2023, the Bitcoin Cash Network handled approximately 0.3 transactions per second.
 In an effort to increase the volume of transactions that can be processed on a given digital asset network, many digital assets are being upgraded with various features to increase the speed and throughput of digital asset transactions.
-For example, in May 2017, the Bitcoin Cash Network was upgraded with a technical feature known as "Segregated Witness" that potentially doubles the transactions per second that can be handled on-chain.
-More importantly, Segregated Witness also enables so-called second layer solutions, such as the Lightning network, or payment channels that greatly increase transaction throughput (i.e., millions of transactions per second).
-Wallets and "intermediaries," or connecting nodes that facilitate payment channels, that support Segregated Witness or Lightning network-like technologies have not seen wide-scale use as of June 30, 2023.
-Additionally, questions remain regarding Lightning network services, such as its cost and who will serve as intermediaries.
+For example, in August 2017, the Bitcoin Network was upgraded with a technical feature known as "Segregated Witness" that potentially doubles the transactions per second that can be handled on-chain.
+More importantly, Segregated Witness also enables so-called second layer solutions, such as the Lightning Network, or payment channels that greatly increase transaction throughput (i.e., millions of transactions per second).
+Wallets and "intermediaries," or connecting nodes that facilitate payment channels, that support Segregated Witness or Lightning Network-like technologies have not seen wide-scale use as of September 30, 2024.
+Additionally, questions remain regarding Lightning Network services, such as its cost and who will serve as intermediaries.

-As corresponding increases in throughput lag behind growth in the use of digital asset networks, average fees and settlement times may increase considerably.
+As corresponding increases in throughput lag behind growth in the use of digital asset networks, average transaction fees and settlement times may increase considerably.
 For example, the Bitcoin Network has been, at times, at capacity, which has led to increased transaction fees.
-Since January 1, 2020, Bitcoin transaction fees have increased from \$0.28 per Bitcoin transaction, on average, to a high of \$60.95 per transaction, on average, on April 20, 2021.
-As of June 30, 2023, Bitcoin transaction fees stood at \$2.38 per Bitcoin transaction, on average.
-BCH transaction fees have ranged from \$0.01 on January 1, 2020 to as high as \$0.09 on March 24, 2022.
-As of June 30, 2023, BCH transaction fees stood at \$0.01 per BCH transaction, on average.
-Increased fees and decreased settlement speeds could preclude certain uses for BCH (e.g., micropayments), and could reduce demand for, and the price of, BCH, which could adversely impact the value of the Shares.
+Since January 1, 2021, Bitcoin average daily transaction fees have ranged from \$0.38 per transaction on September 8, 2024, to as high as \$124.17 per transaction on April 20, 2024.
+As of September 30, 2024, Bitcoin average daily transaction fees stood at \$0.79 per Bitcoin transaction.
+Increased transaction fees and decreased settlement speeds could preclude certain uses for ZEN (e.g., micropayments), and could reduce demand for, and the price of, ZEN, which could adversely impact the value of the Shares.

-There is no guarantee that any of the mechanisms in place or being explored for increasing the scale of settlement of Bitcoin Cash Network transactions will be effective, or how long these mechanisms will take to become effective, which could adversely impact the value of the Shares.
+There is no guarantee that any of the mechanisms in place or being explored for increasing the scale of settlement or throughput of Horizen Network transactions will be effective, or how long these mechanisms will take to become effective, which could adversely impact the value of the Shares.